 Kane Brown's road to country music stardom began, as is often the case in this day and age, online.
 The singer made a name for himself by posting covers of country songs on social media, and he quickly acquired a devoted fan following.

 That was in 2014.
-Since then, he's released two EPs and two studio albums, including a No. 1 record, 2018's Experiment.
+Since then, he's released three EPs and two studio albums, including a No. 1 record, 2018's Experiment.
 Below, The Boot takes a look back at the past five years to count down Brown's Top 5 songs so far.
 Keep reading to see where your favorites land.

 "American Bad Dream"From 2018's 'Experiment'